mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 2. The server responds with UIDL over the same connection, which should now work.
 3. Vaadin Client receives the response to the resync request and reinitializes correctly.

-The observable effect is that the client will eventually unfreeze, but there will be a lot of resync requests in the logs.
+The observable effect is that the client should unfreeze after 5 seconds.

+TODO what if there's no response for a long time?
+Will the client attempt to resync?

 ## When things go wrong